VIAVI answers your quick RIC questions in this blog…

 - Resource Assurance

-Ensure services attain required performance – using handover, modulation changes, prioritization RAN
+Ensure services attain required performance – using handover, modulation changes, prioritisation of RAN resources

 - Balance and Harmony